hashicorp/terraform-provider-azurerm/website/docs/d/kubernetes_cluster.html.markdown

 * `kubernetes_version` - The version of Kubernetes used on the managed Kubernetes Cluster.

-* `private_link_enabled` - If private IP address for k8s API is enabled through private link.
+* `private_link_enabled` - Does this Kubernetes Cluster have the Kubernetes API exposed via Private Link?

 -> **NOTE:** At this time Private Link is in Public Preview